Portsmouth Historical Society By-laws

 All officers of the Society shall pass appropriate records on to their successors.

 Section VII Dues

-New membership years begin each June to coincide with an annual meeting.
+New membership years begin on the anniversary Month of joining the Society.
 The amount of dues shall be determined by a Board vote prior to the Annual Meeting.

 Section VIII Committees

 The Board may, by general resolution, delegate to committees such powers as they deem appropriate.